 When asked why she wanted to become a teacher, she explains that "you can see the impact you’re having when you’re working.
 You’re working, but you’re also doing something and changing someone’s life."
-She specifically wanted to teach PE because she's a huge fitness advocate.
-She says "I think it’s super awesome that by teaching PE you can teach people the importance of having a physically active life.
+As a huge fitness advocate she says "I think it’s super awesome that by teaching PE you can teach people the importance of having a physically active life.
 And especially when they’re young.
 It’s important to teach kids things they need to know when they're really young."

 Terrika shared with us the impact teachers she knows teachers have.
 She explains that "there are lots of teachers in my life that were the example that I needed in certain things: in academics, in sports, in certain circumstances, and so I think the way we live and the way we are can actually change a kid’s life."
 When asked what impact she hopes to have on her students, she said "I think we are able to be the example, or one of the big examples in their lives, especially the kids that need something like that.
 So, I think it’s really important, the way we live our lives so that they can see our example.
 I think there are certain students that you’re supposed to be there for."